 Overview of Row-Level Security

-MYOB Advanced implements a role-based, task-oriented approach to security.
+MYOB Acumatica implements a role-based, task-oriented approach to security.
 You assign roles to users and give the roles appropriate access rights to the system resources—such as modules, specific forms, form elements, and toolbar buttons—that the users need to perform their work tasks.
 For more information about user roles, see Configuring User Roles.

 In the sections of this topic, you can find brief information on restriction groups in general, types of restriction groups, and common usage scenarios for restriction groups.